sst/guide/_chapters/promoting-to-production.md

 ### Why manual promote?

-In a traditional monolithic application (non-Serverless) development, your code mostly contains application logic.
+In a traditional monolithic application (non-serverless) development, your code mostly contains application logic.
 Application logic can be rolled back relatively easily and is usually side-effect free.

 Serverless apps adopt the [infrastructure as code pattern]({% link _chapters/what-is-infrastructure-as-code.md %}), and your infrastructure definition (`serverless.yml`) sits in your codebase.
 When your Serverless app is deployed, the code is updated, and the infrastructure changes are applied.
 A typo in your `serverless.yml` could remove your resources.
 And in the case of a database resource, this could result in permanent data loss.